KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 ## Performance Analyzer

-Performance Analyzer is a tool that helps in determining which files, file extensions, and processes may be causing performance issues in machines during antivirus scans.
-This information can be used as input towards potentially defining MDAV exclusions.
+Performance Analyzer is a tool that helps in determining which files, file extensions, and processes may be causing performance issues in machines during Defender Antivirus scans.
+This information can be used as input towards potentially defining Defender exclusions.

 Running the Performance Analyzer is straight-forward, by running the following cmdlet as an admin:

 `New-MpPerformanceRecording -RecordTo <recording.etl>`

+The `RecordTo` parameter defines the file where the Performance Analyzer recording is written.

 The following is an example of the output of running that cmdlet: